kolenaIO/kolena/docs/advanced-usage/packaging-for-automated-evaluation.md

 case.
 Select multiple test samples of interest and then go to the "Create" tab to create a new test case with the "Create Test Case" button.
 You will notice there's an option to compute metrics on this new test case for applicable models.
-Since we have the evaluator image registered for our workflow `Facial Keypoints`, Kolena will automatically compute metrics for the new case if this option is checked.
+Since we have the evaluator image registered for our workflow `Keypoint Detection`, Kolena will automatically compute metrics for the new case if this option is checked.
 After the computation completes, metrics of the new test case are immediately ready for us to analyze on the Results page.